attackgoat/noise_gui/README.md

 - [x] Support wasm with online version
 - [x] Colors that differ input/output nodes and wires by type
 - [ ] Automatic NoiseFn cached values
-- [ ] Fix bugs

-## Bugs

-- Cyclic graphs: need to check for this and make sure users cannot do it!

 ## Data model export